npmcdn-to-unpkg-bot/monks.co/_posts/2014-11-24-mollysoda.md

 ---
 category: writing
 layout: default
-title:  "Karaoke with Molly Soda"
+title:  Karaoke with Molly Soda
-slug:     "mollysoda"
+slug:     mollysoda
-year: "2014"
+year: 2014
 date: 2014-11-24
-tagline:    "Karaoke"
+tagline: Art.
 ---
-# *Karaoke* with Molly Soda

 When I walk into the auditorium, a minute or so after 6:00PM, there's a 'Sexy Crushing' video playing off YouTube.
 My companion and I sit down in the second row.
 I'd previously been introduced to the fetish/phenomenon of 'sexy crushing' during an artist talk by Jennifer Chan, last year.
 The videos depict women, usually faceless and shown from the knees down, crushing objects underneath high heeled shoes.
 Apparently they're very popular.
 The video ends, and someone behind me shouts, 'Play another!'
 Molly Soda, whom I now identify standing behind the lecturn says, 'No'.
 Now we'll watch women getting pied.
 She types 'girls getting pied compilation' into the search field, waits for the results, and chooses a favorite video from the ones listed.
 It is now about 6:10.
 The video description reads,

 > "This is my second video montage of girls getting pied in the face.
 All these videos belong to different users around youtube.
 This is the first video of the week, one will be posted every day!
 So subscribe to see all of them!